This article tells a story of failed promises, successful Ponzi schemes, and a world captured by a false narrative of new-age digital finance.

 This timeline reveals a devastating pattern:

-- Narrative Evolution: The story of crypto changes to fit the market: "Peer-to-peer cash" → "Digital gold" → "Smart contracts" → "DeFi" → "NFTs" → "Strategic reserve asset."
+- Narrative Evolution: The story of crypto changes to fit the market: "Peer-to-peer cash" → "Digital gold" → "Smart contracts" → "DeFi" → "NFTs" → "Strategic reserve asset" → "Currency for AI".

 - Consistent Extraction: Through every cycle, one thing remains the same: wealth consistently flows from later buyers to earlier buyers, and from the real world economy to purely speculative cryptocurrencies.